Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

  * If the operator has any slashable stake allocated to the AVS, it remains slashable until the
  * DEALLOCATION_DELAY has passed.
  * @dev After deregistering within the ALM, this method calls the AVS Registrar's `IAVSRegistrar.
  * deregisterOperator` method to complete deregistration.
-Unlike when registering, this call MAY FAIL.
+This call MUST succeed in order for
- * Failure is permitted to prevent AVSs from being able to maliciously prevent operators from deregistering.
+ * deregistration to be successful.
  */
 function deregisterFromOperatorSets(
     DeregisterParams calldata params